MegaRace: Development

 MegaRace features a techno chiptune soundtrack composed by Stéphane Picq of Dune.

 Software Toolworks were working on an Amiga CD32 version of the game, but it was never released.

 Microïds (Anuman Interactive's adventure games label), owners of the Cryo brand, made the game available on GOG.com on April 30, 2009, alongside MegaRace 2.
 It also received a version for OS X on June 18, 2013, via GOG.com.

 Reception

-Reviewing the 3DO version, GamePro commented that the controls are difficult, but that the fun gameplay and impressive graphics make up for this.
+Reviewing the 3DO version, GamePro commented that the controls are difficult, but that the fun gameplay and impressive graphics make up for it.

 Next Generation reviewed the 3DO version of the game, rating it four stars out of five, and stated that "It would seem that every new piece of hardware needs to proves itself on a racing game, and this could be the 3DO game to compete with Daytona, Ridge, and Cruis'n.
 Good stuff."

+James V. Trunzo reviewed MegaRace in White Wolf Inphobia #51 (Jan., 1995), rating it a 3 out of 5 and stated that "If you enjoy racing games, MegaRace is original and offers enough tracks and special road markings to guarantee initial enjoyment.
+The game show host should have his own sitcom; he's that good.
+The downside is that MegaRace becomes repetitive.
+Now if the enemy could shoot back!"

 The game sold 330,000 units by September 1995.
 MegaRace was eventually added to publisher Mindscape's "Value Classic Series".
 The box art touted "Over 1.5 Million Sold!"